Hemangioma

 Conclusion

-Capillary haemangioma are the most common benign tumor of the orbit.
-Diagnosis is straightforward, but treatments seem to be limited.
-Surgery appears to be the better option when compared to medical therapy.
+Capillary hemangiomas are the most common benign tumor of the orbit, especially for children.
+Non-surgical treatments are somewhat limited.
+Surgery appears to be the better option when compared to other medical therapies.